 - Is sleeping or unconscious

-- If someone is in a position of authority over you — for example, a superior at work, a teacher or lecturer, or a person who is significantly older — the power imbalance can affect your ability to freely consent.
+- If you are in a position of authority over someone — for example, you are a superior at work, a teacher or lecturer, or significantly older — the power imbalance can affect the person’s ability to freely consent.

-- A mental disability or incapacitation can affect your ability to understand and communicate consent.
+- A mental disability or incapacitation can affect a person’s ability to understand and communicate consent.
 One’s capacity to consent depends on the specific context and the individual’s situation.

 There are a lot of myths about rape and sexual assault in our society.
 Let’s dispel some of the common myths here.